 - The incidence in developing countries remains high.
 The indigenous populations of Australia and New Zealand have some of the highest incidences recorded in recent years with 374 per 100,000 per year in those aged 5-14 years.
 Around 60% of these patients develop rheumatic heart disease.
 Sub-Saharan Africa has been identified as a high-burden area, although accurate data are hard to collect.

 - At least 233,000 deaths are attributable to rheumatic fever or rheumatic heart disease each year.

 - Both primary and recurrent episodes of fever are equally common.
 Recurrence occurs most often in the first five years after the initial episode.
 The young are most at risk of recurrence.
 The risk of carditis and valve damage increases in subsequent attacks.

 Overcrowding, poor hygiene and lack of access to medical services are all important.
 In hot countries, skin infection is a more important source of streptococci than pharyngitis.
 Young age is a risk factor.

 - Symptoms appear between one and five weeks after a sore throat, with an average of three weeks.

 - In recurrent cases this incubation period is shorter, in keeping with a faster immune response.

 - The diagnosis is based on major and minor criteria.
 In the acute disease the arthritis and toxicity are obvious but it can be more insidious with mild carditis.
 This probably accounts for only about half of those with typical rheumatic heart disease giving a history of RF.

-- Diagnosis is based on Jones Criteria that were devised in 1944 but revised in 1992.
+- Diagnosis is based on Jones Criteria that were devised in 1944, revised in 1992[10, 11]and updated in 2015.
+The update included the role of echocardiography to detect subclinical valvular lesions.
 They can be used to identify patients with a high likelihood of having RF.

 A method of identifying patients with a high likelihood of having RF: